 Facebook is also great at helping you target a specific goal.
 Whether you want to increase a particular post’s views or get more people to your site, they tailor their calls to action for exactly what you want.

 They’re pretty good at customizing your ad for you.

 Now stop and think for a moment.
 When’s the last time you really noticed a Facebook ad?

 Sure, they identify every paid ad with the word “Sponsored” added to the top, but the ads are otherwise no different from any other post.

 They’re always relevant, unobtrusive, and fit completely into the user’s browsing experience.

 When you can inject your advertisement without disrupting the user, they’re way more likely to pay attention to it and remember it.

-That means you’re going to get a big impact for a very low ad spend.
+That means you’re going to get a big impact on a very low ad spends.

 Open A Facebook Group

 Speaking of using Facebook without spending a ton, have you checked out how useful Facebook groups are?